 Remember the “Great Recession of 2008”?
 While the economic pains it caused you may only be a sore memory, many feel the effects today.
 For example, there are 4.1 million minority-owned companies with little or no access to traditional business credit and financial tools.

 Even worse, following the recession, local and regional banks left lower-income communities.
 Over a decade later and they still have not returned.
+And now, with the economic and social impacts from COVID-19, those businesses have even more need for what your institution offers.

 Your institution can help while growing revenues and loyalty.